Pompano Beach, FL 33069

 According to the National Institute on Drug Abuse (NIDA), “Fentanyl is a prescription drug that is also made and used illegally.
 Like morphine, it is a medicine that is typically used to treat patients with severe pain, especially after surgery.
 It is also sometimes used to treat patients with chronic pain who are physically tolerant to other opioids.
 Tolerance occurs when you need a higher and/or more frequent amount of a drug to get the desired effects.”

 When prescribed by a medical professional, fentanyl is commonly given intravenously as a shot.
 The synthetic opioid can also be prescribed as a patch, applied directly to a person’s skin, or in the form of tablets that are taken orally.
 Even when taken exactly as prescribed, fentanyl use can lead to the development of physical and psychological dependence.
-Once dependence occurs, a person must seek professional help
+Once dependence occurs, a person must seek professional help from a specialized center that offers fentanyl detox in Pompano Beach, like The Retreat of Broward.

 The Florida Fentanyl Crisis